 A linear actuator is an actuator that creates motion in a straight line.
 Typically a rotary motor is used as the source of actuation in conjunction with a lead or ball screw to create the linear motion.
 The motors can be either brushed or brushless.

 - linear actuators are capable of producing large amounts of force in a small package

 ADVANCED Motion Controls' Capabilities

-- Rotary motors are the source of motion and setting up a linear actuator is just like setting up a standard motor
+- so setting up a servo drive for a linear actuator is just like setting up for a standard motor

-- Linear actuators with potentiometer feedback are one of the few applications where analog drives can close the position loop without an external controller
+- Linear actuators with potentiometer feedback are one of the few applications where analog servo drives can close the position loop without an external controller